ddccontrol/ddccontrol/README.md

 DDCcontrol tools, `ddccontrol` and `gddccontrol` can be installed from official distribution repositories with following command:

-* on Ubuntu: `sudo apt install ddccontrol gddccontrol ddccontrol-db`
+* on Ubuntu: `sudo apt install ddccontrol gddccontrol ddccontrol-db i2c-tools`
 * on Fedora: `TODO`
 * on openSUSE: `TODO`